top of page

 SO, JUST WHAT IS TRACK CROSS?

-Trackcross and Circuitcross – these are different names for the same type of event held since the mid-2000s at VIRginia Int’l Raceway, Summit Point Motorsports Park, and Dominion Raceway.
+Trackcross and Circuitcross – these are just different names for the same type of event held since the mid-2000s at Virginia International Raceway, Summit Point Motorsports Park, and Dominion Raceway.

-You should think of trackcross as a fast autocross for streetcars.
-For our 2023 Top Dog Championship, you’ll be driving the twisty section of Summit Point’s Shenandoah Circuit.
+Think of trackcross as a fast autocross for streetcars but on a racetrack.
+For the 2024 Top Dog Championship, you’ll drive the twisty section of Summit Point’s Shenandoah Circuit.
 The trackcross format puts cars on the track at 30 - 60 second intervals so you’ll have the entire track to yourself to turn that fast time.
 Pretty sweet.
 Right?
 And, you won’t have any work assignments.
 How cool is that!

 An important note: You don’t need a race car – although you can bring one.
-This is event is designed for street-legal cars.
-We’ll be using Jon Felton’s TrackCross car classing, so you will be competing only against drivers in similar performance cars.
+This event is designed for street-legal cars.
+We’ll be using Jon Felton’s TrackCross car classing, so you will compete only against drivers in similar-performance cars and with a similar level of experience.

 Robert 1_edited.jpg